SV Estelle: Gaza mission

 Estelle departed for the Gaza Strip to try to break Israel's maritime blockade in the summer of 2012.
 "We are sailing with peaceful intentions," a crew member said.
 Estelle is Swedish-owned, but Finnish-flagged ship.
 According to the Ship to Gaza organization, there are also eleven Swedes, two Finns, five Greeks, four Norwegians, three Israelis, three Spanish citizens, one Canadian and one Italian aboard.

 On October 20, 2012 the Israeli military seized the vessel without incident and took it to the port of Ashdod.
 In August 2013 the state of Israel filed a petition to confiscate the vessel.
 In August 2016, the Israeli supreme court ruled that the state cannot confiscate the Estelle, and ordered to state to pay NIS 40,000 to the ship's owner to cover court costs.

-Estelle is the latest in a series of vessels manned by activists who have tried to challenge Israel's blockade on Gaza, imposed after Hamas seized power in 2007.
+Estelle is the latest in a series of vessels crewed by activists who have tried to challenge Israel's blockade on Gaza, imposed after Hamas seized power in 2007.